mongodb/mongo-ruby-driver/spec/README.md

 ## Kerberos

 The Kerberos-related functionality is packaged in a separate gem, `mongo_kerberos`.
-The driver test suite includes a number of unit tests that are skipped by default.
-To run them as part of the test suite, use the provided gemfile as follows:
+To run any of the Kerberos tests, a special gemfile must be used that references `mongo_kerberos`:

     export BUNDLE_GEMFILE=gemfiles/mongo_kerberos.gemfile
     bundle install

+Ensure that BUNDLE_GEMFILE is set in the environment for both the `bundle install` invocation and the `rake` / `rspec` invocation.

+### Unit Tests

+The driver test suite includes a number of Kerberos-related unit tests that are skipped by default.
+To run them as part of the test suite, set the `MONGO_RUBY_DRIVER_KERBEROS` environment variable to `1`, `yes` or `true` as follows:

-    export KERBEROS=1
+    export MONGO_RUBY_DRIVER_KERBEROS=1
     rake

 Note that running the full test suite requires a MongoDB deployment.
-It is possible to run just the Kerberos-related unit tests without provisioning a MongoDB deployment; consult .evergreen/run-tests-kerberos-unit.sh for the full list of relevant test files.
+It is possible to run just the Kerberos-related unit tests without provisioning a MongoDB deployment; consult the `.evergreen/run-tests-kerberos-unit.sh` file for the full list of relevant test files.

+### Integration Tests

+The driver test suite includes a number of Kerberos-related integration tests in the `spec/kerberos` directory.
+These require a provisioned Kerberos deployment and appropriately configured MongoDB deployment.
+One such deployment is provided internally by MongoDB and is used in the driver's Evergreen configuration; it is also possible to provision a test deployment locally.

+The following additional environment variables must be set to run the Kerberos integration tests:

+- `MONGO_RUBY_DRIVER_KERBEROS_INTEGRATION=1`
+- `SASL_HOST`: the host name of the MongoDB server that is configured to use Kerberos.
+Note that this is NOT the Kerberos domain controller (KDC).
+- `SASL_PORT`: the port number that the Kerberized MongoDB server is listenin on.
+- `SASL_USER`: the username to provide to MongoDB for authentication.
+- `SASL_PASS`: the password to provide to MongoDB for authentication.
+- `SASL_DB`: the database that stores the user used for authentication.
+This is the "auth soure" in MongoDB parlance.
+Normally this should be `$external`.
+- `PRINCIPAL`: the Kerberos principal to use for authentication, in the form of `username@realm`.
+Note that the realm is commonly uppercased.
+- `KERBEROS_DB`: the database that the user has access to.
+- `KEYTAB_BASE64`: Base64 encoded keytab for the user.
+Used instead of the password.

+There are several steps that must be taken in order to set up Kerberos on the client side before it is usable by the driver for authentication against a Kerberized server.
+Consult the `.evergreen/run-tests-kerberos-integration.sh` file for details.

 ## Client-Side Encryption